Rex-Shih/Topic_Transition/README.md

 ### Our Team's Approach
 We experimented with fine-tuning two models:
-1. MultiGen: Dynamic multi-hop reasoning on multi-relational paths extraced from external commonsense knowledge graph.
-Most of the conversation between bot and simulator are fluent.
-The hit rate is **0.738**.
+1. MultiGen: Dynamic multi-hop reasoning based on multi-relational paths extracted from an external commonsense knowledge graph.
+Most conversationa between the bot and the simulator are fluent.
+The hit rate achieved was **0.738**.
-2. BlenderBot: Handling a diverse range of conversational topics and generating engaging and human-like responses.
-The bot get great Naturalness and Aggressiveness in the dialog generation.
-The hit rate is **0.896**.
-We finally choose this approach as final model.
+2. BlenderBot: capable of handling a diverse range of conversational topics and generating engaging and human-like responses.
+The bot performed exceptionally well in terms of Naturalness and Aggressiveness during dialog generation.
+The hit rate was **0.896**.
+We eventually selected this approach as our final model.

-Human evalutation for our final model(40 teams in total):
+Human Evalutation Results for Our Final Model (Out of 40 teams):
 * Naturalness: ranked 9th
 * Relevance: ranked 15th
 * Aggressiveness:ranked 8th
 * Overall:ranked 12th

 [Full document](https://github.com/Rex-Shih/Topic_Transition/blob/main/Report.pdf)

-MultiGen: Dynamic multi-hop reasoning based on multi-relational paths extracted from an external commonsense knowledge graph.
-Most conversations between the bot and the simulator are fluent.
-The hit rate achieved was 0.738.
-BlenderBot: Capable of handling a diverse range of conversational topics and generating engaging and human-like responses.
-The bot performed exceptionally well in terms of Naturalness and Aggressiveness during dialog generation.
-The hit rate was 0.896.
-We eventually selected this approach as our final model.
-Human Evaluation Results for Our Final Model (Out of 40 Teams)
-Naturalness: Ranked 9th
-Relevance: Ranked 15th
-Aggressiveness: Ranked 8th
-Overall: Ranked 12th
-Full Document